mvisonneau/s5/README.md

 ```

 This command will spin up a `Vault` container and build another one with everything required in terms of **golang** dependencies in order to get started.

+## BONUS

+If you are using [atom.io](https://atom.io) as you IDE.
+You can have a look onto a [module I have written that integrates s5 with it](https://github.com/mvisonneau/atom-s5).

 ## Contribute